Database connections

 Introduced in version 4.0.7. |

-Windows authentication on Microsoft SQL Server
+Microsoft SQL Server Windows authentication

 Windows authentication means creating a database connection to Microsoft SQL Server using your Windows account, instead of User and Password fields (see figure below).
 The Microsoft SQL Server JDBC driver depends on native libraries you have to install.
 To enable this all, follow the steps described in this section.